Try Wisepops now

 9. Implement a referral program

-10. Use marketing automation tools
+10. Use Shopify marketing automation tools

-11. Try seasonal promotions
+11. Try seasonal, time-limited promotions

-12. Add cross-selling and upselling plugins
+12. Use cross-selling and upselling plugins

-13. Establish a customer loyalty program
+13. Start a customer loyalty program

 14. Use retargeting strategies